21 Indian Ocean Facts : You Might Not Know

 The Indian Ocean is the warmest ocean in the world, with temperatures ranging from 70 to 80 degrees Fahrenheit.

-It is also the saltiest ocean.
-It has an average salinity of about 37 parts per thousand.
-Hence, there is not a lot of sea plankton.
+It is also the saltiest ocean, with an average salinity of about 37 parts per thousand.
+Hence, there is little sea plankton.

 It Is Important For World Geopolitics